simplegr33n/RoboDuino/TobySoft_5/README.md

 # TobySoft 5.0

-Advanced TobySoft and TobyTransmit by a version to start "finalizing" a basic univeral remote design, and rework the ai for additional sensors (ie. ground facing IRs to check for drops) and to allow for more
+Advanced TobySoft and TobyTransmit by a version to start "finalizing" a basic univeral remote design and create a more extensible ai flow to accomodate working with additional sensors and possibly other processors like the Jetson Nano.

 ## TobyTransmit 3.0